Trree/CppCoreGuidelines/t-templates-and-generic-programming.md

 * flag function-style casts

-### <a name="Rt-customization"></a>T.69: Inside a template, don't make an unqualified nonmember function call unless you intend it to be a customization point
+### <span id="Rt-customization"></span>T.69: Inside a template, don't make an unqualified nonmember function call unless you intend it to be a customization point

 ##### Reason